WaveHack/PinkieBot-Perl/README.rst

 Auth
 ----
-Without the Auth module, anyone has access to the Admin functions (save for 'eval' and 'cmd').
-Highly recommended to keep active at all times.
+Without the Auth module, anyone has access to the Admin functions (except for 'eval' and 'cmd').
+Highly recommended to keep active at all times, unless you're testing/developing in a secluded channel.

 Logins are based on raw nick, which is nickname!username@vhost.
 Be cautious with shared (v)hosts, as login sessions can be stolen this way.
+Logins persist after chanpart/quit.

 **Commands**: